jedlimlx/Cellular-Automaton-Viewer/wiki/Modifying-CAViewer.md

 To allow apgtable generation implement the [ApgtableGeneratable.java] interface.
 To allow min / max rule generation implement the [MinMaxRuleable.java] interface.

-Some useful methods in writing the new rule family would be [APGTable.java] for apgtable generation (Unbounded variables and B0 support (must provide the background)!), [CommentGenerator.java] for generating the RLE comments / multiline rulestrings, [NeighbourhoodGenerator.java] for handling the different neighbourhoods supported by CAViewer and [Utils.java] with useful methods for parsing strings and canonising rulestrings.
+Some useful methods in writing the new rule family would be [Ruletable.java] for apgtable generation (Unbounded variables and B0 support (must provide the background)!), [CommentGenerator.java] for generating the RLE comments / multiline rulestrings, [NeighbourhoodGenerator.java] for handling the different neighbourhoods supported by CAViewer and [Utils.java] with useful methods for parsing strings and canonising rulestrings.